F. J. Robinson, 1st Viscount Goderich: Marriage

+Senior Minister: 1812–1822

 Robinson served under Lord Liverpool as Vice-President of the Board of Trade between 1812 and 1818, and as joint-Paymaster of the Forces between 1813 and 1817, from which position he sponsored the Corn Laws of 1815.
 Robinson's Corn Importation Bill, successfully presented to Parliament in February 1815, was a protectionist measure, imposing minimum prices for imported wheat and other grains.
 The historian Gregor Dallas writes:

 The Corn Laws made the price of wheat artificially high, to the benefit of the landed classes and the detriment of the working classes.
-While the Bill was going through Parliament Robinson's London house in Old Burlington Street was frequently attacked by angry citizens; in one such attack the railings outside the house were ripped out, the front door smashed open, paintings ripped, and furniture thrown out of the window.
+While the Bill was going through Parliament, Robinson's London house in Old Burlington Street was frequently attacked by angry citizens; in one such attack the railings outside the house were ripped out, the front door smashed open, paintings ripped, and furniture thrown out of the window.
 In another attack two people were shot, one of them fatally.
-Describing the incident to the House of Commons Robinson was moved to tears, showing, as the biographer P J Jupp put it, "a propensity under stress which was to earn him the first of several nicknames, in this case the Blubberer".
+While describing the incident to the House of Commons, Robinson was moved to tears, showing, as the biographer P. J. Jupp put it, "a propensity under stress which was to earn him the first of several nicknames, in this case the Blubberer".

-Cabinet minister

 In 1818 Robinson entered the cabinet as President of the Board of Trade and Treasurer of the Navy, under the premiership of Lord Liverpool.
 In 1823 he succeeded Nicholas Vansittart as Chancellor of the Exchequer.
 The historian Richard Helmstadter writes: